djeada/Parallel-And-Concurrent-Programming/README.md

 #### Data race

-Race condition - Program result depends on scheduling of execution units

-Threads switch preemptively.
+When in multithreaded program, the result is depndend on the order in which the threads are executed, then we refer to that stuation as 'race condition'.

+Why does it happen?
+By defualt threads switch preemptively (you don't control it, the os can switch the thread execution at any time.
 This is useful since you don't have to manually code where the task should switch.
 The tradeoff of this convenience is that you must presume that a switch will occur at an inconvenient moment.

+When many threads use the same resources, the scenario becomes increasingly dangerous.
+Given the following:

-* Two or moce concurrent thread acess the same memory location
+* At least two concurrent threads access the same memory address.
-* At least one thread is modyfing it
+* It's being modified by at least one thread.

-Accordingly, critical sections have to be guarded with locks.
+That section of memory may even get corrupted.
+As a result, crucial areas must be protected with locks.

 #### Mutex

 A mutex is a mechanism develop to prevent data races.
 Multiple threads (or processes) can take turns sharing the same resource without conflict.
 While one thread is allowed to use the resources, other requesting threads are put to sleep until thread exits the portion of code guarded by the mutex.

-ALL THREADS WAIT WHEN ONE IS GOING TROUGH THE CODE BETWEEN LOCK AND UNLCOK

 #### Semaphore

-A semaphore is a generalized mutex.
+ semaphore should be used for Synchronization (i.e. "Hey Someone!
+This occurred!").
+Semaphores are a type of synchronization primitives.
+A trivial semaphore is a plain variable that is changed (for example, incremented or decremented, or toggled) depending on programmer-defined conditions.
 Binary semaphore can take only values 1 or 0, so it can achieve the same purpose as mutex.

-#### Misconception
+#### Common miconceptions

 !!!!
 Mutex is for exclusive access to a resource.
 A Binary semaphore should be used for Synchronization (i.e. "Hey Someone!
 This occurred!").
 The Binary "giver" simply notifies whoever the "taker" that what they were waiting for happened.